 We have compiled a list of reference books and online reference materials that may be helpful in preparing for the examination.

 We encourage you to also review the common mistakes made on objective structured clinical examination stations for more information on the types of errors made on the exam.

-To find out more about the examination, read about how to prepare for the OSCE station format.
+To find out more about the examination, please visit Preparing for the OSCE station format.